Putting Proficiency Together in the Classroom

 This latest version has more specific guidance built into the form to point out what good foreign language teaching should look like.
 This can be a big help to administrators and guests by giving them specifics to focus on.
 I give a copy to every observer in my classes to get some guided feedback and help me to get better.

-Rachel Seay from North Carolina modified the observation form with spaces for notes from the BSCS 5 E’s Instructional Model.
+Rachel Seay from North Carolina modified an earlier version of the observation form with spaces for notes from the BSCS 5 E’s Instructional Model.
 Get it here.

 Updated and Expanded –Formerly “The Basics of TPRS”